 The Jane Addams Hull-House Museum commemorates Illinois native Jane Addams, an influential social reformer and the first American woman to win the Nobel Peace Prize.
 The museum preserves part of Addams’ “settlement house” complex, which provided social support programs for Chicago’s burgeoning immigrant community advocated for immigrant-friendly legislative reforms.
-Admission is free, though there’s a suggested donation of $5.
+Try to time your visit around guided tours, which run for an hour in the early afternoon.
+Admission is free for University of Illinois at Chicago’s students, faculty, and staff.

 When to Visit Chicago and What to Bring

 Chicago has a four-season climate that features bitterly cold winters and hot, humid summers.
 It’s also a dense city that, particularly in close-in neighborhoods, is best explored on foot, by bike, or by public transit.
 So the bag you pack for your Chicago trip must account for any realistic weather eventuality, plus an active, on-your-feet schedule.

 - Weather-Appropriate Clothing.
 Summer in Chicago is all about breathable clothing, preferably more than one change per day.
 In winter, pair lightweight, non-bulky under-layers with hats, gloves, scarves, a heavy coat, and anything else you need to be comfortable in frigid conditions.
 During the transitional seasons, a windbreaker or sturdy fleece does the trick.